 The differential diagnosis includes herpes simplex, impetigo, and contact dermatitis.
 The key to diagnosis in patients is pronounced pain at the site and a unilateral distribution.
 A Tzanck prep and viral PCR can confirm the clinical diagnosis.

 Emergency Department Care and Disposition

 Antivirals started in the first 72 hours of presentation shortens healing time, decreases formation of new lesions, and helps prevent postherapeutic neuralgia.
 Antiviral choices include acyclovir 800 milligrams PO 5 times per day for 7 to 10 days or valacyclovir 1000 milligrams PO three times a day for 7 days.
-Patient with HIV/AIDS should ...
+Patient ...